ERP Implementation Success: Knowing What You Need

 Take Control of Your Decision: Acumatica ERP from Milestone

 If you can, note how much effort it will take to have a successful with any non-essential functionality so you can make an informed decision about including it in your project.
 For example, advanced planning takes considerable discipline and careful attention to supporting data (bills and routings, up-to-date activity reporting).
 Be sure not to let “nice-to-have” functions distract you from the main goals of getting a new ERP up and running.
 You can always plan a follow-on project for those advanced functions.

 As you gain a better understanding of what has to be done, you can continue to add details and refinements to your project plan and schedule.

-At Milestone Information Solutions, we’ve been in this business long enough to know how to help you make it through an implementation with as little brushback or attrition as possible.
-Get to know more about the ERP implementation process by downloading the Acumatica Guide, Navigating the ERP Implementation process here, read testimonials, and contact us to learn more about how we can help.
+At Milestone Information Solutions, we’ve been in this business long enough to know how to help you make it through a successful ERP implementation with as little brushback or attrition as possible.
+Get to know more about the implementation process and contact us to learn more about how we can help.